ugoogalizer/osm/README.md

 We require the following software:
  * [Mapnik](https://github.com/mapnik/mapnik) to render tiles, which also requires:
    * boost
- * Open Street Maps Carto, provides stylesheets for mapping layers in OSM https://github.com/gravitystorm/openstreetmap-carto
+ * [Open Street Maps Carto](https://github.com/gravitystorm/openstreetmap-carto), provides stylesheets for mapping layers in OSM
  * apache web server - providing the web service to server web pages etc
- * mod_tile - cache of tiles
+ * mod_tile and rendrd - cache of tiles
  * PostgreSQL with PostGIS extensions

 Optionally, if we want to edit the stylesheets we could consider installing
  * [Kosmtik](https://github.com/kosmtik)

+Ignored for now:
+ * Harfbuzz - no idea if we require it...

 # Pre-Reqs